sh4dow18/SIoTs/README.md

 git clone https://github.com/sh4dow18/SIoTs.git
 ```

-In Linux in some cases the command "sudo" is needed before the previous command
+In Linux in some cases the command "sudo" is needed before the previous command.

 To use the "Shadow's IoT Simulator.pkt" program you have to double click on it, with
 Cisco Packet Tracer installed.